All that we do is linked back to the child – our ethos is to give all children in Cornwall the best start in life.

-Our early initiative of care pre-birth onwards is achieved by taking our childcare support in to the community as well as at our core setting.
+Our early initiative of care pre-birth onwards is achieved by taking our childcare support in to the community through our sister company www.mumatoo.co.uk, as well as at our core setting.
 We have wonderful opportunities to support young babies from birth which is a time for so many new experiences for your little ones and a time for us to really bond with your child, care and support them at the beginning of their life journey.
 Supporting your child to feel safe and secure is of paramount importance to us, whilst stimulating and promoting optimal brain development.
-This, extended further with support of their physical development as they learn to move is an exciting time for both them, yourself and us!
+This, extended further with support of their physical development as they learn to move, together with providing activities that allow the babies to explore through senses is an exciting time for both your babies, yourself and us!

 As your ‘little’ ones become more independent our childcare areas are designed to support such independence both inside and outside with free flow provision, allowing choice of environment in which to learn and grow, enhanced further through extending our learning through forestry and beach school.